MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/HowTo_SaveData.md

 ---
 title: How to Save and Load data using MonoGame
 description: Demonstrates reading and writing data in MonoGame projects.
+requireMSLicense: true
 ---

-# Writing Data
+## Overview

-MonoGame is based on DotNet, which provides access to the System.IO namespace that delivers methods to interact with the file system
+MonoGame is based on DotNet, which provides access to the `System.IO` namespace that delivers methods to interact with the file system

+> [!NOTE]
-For detailed information about using Isolated Storage in games, see [Local Data Storage for Windows Phone](http://go.microsoft.com/fwlink/?LinkId=254759) in the Windows Phone documentation.
+> For detailed information about using Storage in games, see [File and Stream I/O Overview](https://learn.microsoft.com/en-us/dotnet/standard/io/) in the MSDN documentation.

 ## Saving data using System.IO